Skip to main content

 #cloud-config write_files: - content: | SHAREPUBKEY=true path: /opt/flight/cloudinit.in permissions: '0600' owner: root:root

-At this point we should be able to ssh into the login node with the key pair generated on the AWS interface and the public ip address of the login node EC2 instance, i.e.
+At this point we should be able to SSH into the login node with the key pair generated on the AWS interface and the public IP address of the login node EC2 instance, i.e.

 ssh -i path/to/keyfile.pem flight@$PUBLIC_IP_ADDRESS

-which should bring you to a login page where you can start configuring the cluster with Flight.
+This should bring you to a login page where you can start configuring the cluster with Flight.

-• Cluster type: Openflight Slurm Multinode
+• Cluster type: OpenFlight Slurm Multinode

 • Cluster name: slurm-multinode (you can do what you want here)